Maddie Dahlien

-Madeline Grace Dahlien (born July 25, 2004) is an American professional soccer player who plays as a winger or wingback for Seattle Reign FC of the National Women's Soccer League (NWSL).
+Madeline Grace Dahlien (/dɑːˈliːn/, born July 25, 2004) is an American professional soccer player who plays as a left winger or wingback for Seattle Reign FC of the National Women's Soccer League (NWSL) and the United States national team.
 She played college soccer for the North Carolina Tar Heels, winning the 2024 national championship.
 She won bronze with the United States at the 2024 FIFA U-20 Women's World Cup.

 Early life

 Dahlien was raised in Edina, Minnesota.
 She played for Edina Soccer Club before high school, when she joined Minnesota Thunder Academy, the state's only team in the Elite Clubs National League, and was named All-American in 2021.
 She attended Edina High School, where she recorded 92 career goals and 43 assists and was named all-state three times.
 She scored 37 goals in her senior year in 2021, helping lead her team to the state semifinals.

 Dahlien also starred in track and field in high school, coming second at the state championship in the 100, 200, and 400 meters as a freshman; sweeping the 100, 200, and 400 meters as a junior; and winning the 200 meters and long jump as a senior, narrowly coming second in the 100 and 400 meters.
 Following her senior year, she was named the Star Tribune Female Athlete of the Year.
 She committed to the University of North Carolina for soccer as a junior but considered additionally trying to join the track team.